8ctorres/Junior-Final/README.md

 ###### Example
-  -  "What type of equation would you like to choose?" (options: motion or energy) +
+  -  "What type of equation would you like to choose?" (options: motion or energy)
     -  if motion
-      +  which variable are you solving for? (options: d, v, t, or a)
+      +  What is your unknown variable? (options: d, v, t, or a)
     -  else if energy
-      +  which variable are you solving for? (options: ke, m, or v)
+      +  What is your unknown variable? (options: ke, m, or v)
     -  else
       +  I'm sorry I don't know how to calculate that yet...